Frequently Asked Questions about Acupuncture and Chiropractic

 Will Acupuncture help me?

 Acupuncture is able to safely treat most imbalances in the body.
-We are available to discuss your unique situation and needs by scheduling a complimentary 10-15 minute phone consultation.
+We are available to discuss your unique situation and needs by scheduling a complimentary 10-15 minute consultation in-person or via phone.
 Your questions will be answered, and we'll have a conversation to see if Acupuncture is appropriate for you at this time.
 If it is safe and promising for your situation, and you feel we are a good fit and able to work together towards better health, we are accepting new patients and scheduling appointments for care.